ekhtan/INSTAGRESS_project/README.md

 2. Finding instagressed T-DNA sites
 -----------------------------------

-Taking the LB and RB of the T-DNA insert, we will start assembling breakpoint junctions from fq reads from 500bp from the LB and RB of the pCAMBIA T-DNA as well as 500bp from the PAM sequence used to release the fragment from the insertion on Chr2.
+Taking the LB and RB of the T-DNA insert, we will start assembling breakpoint junctions from the fq reads from 500bp from the LB and RB of the pCAMBIA T-DNA sequence.

 Make a bins_pCAMBIA.txt file that look like this: